Haim-S/commemoration/README.md

 ### 👩‍💻 Issues

-- Arrange the navbar, according to the following description. #1
+- #1Arrange the navbar, according to the following description.
 - #2 To build preparation for a title and a tag for writing text in Hebrew.
 - #3 Build a skeleton for the header component.
 - #4 Build a dynamic card that will tell about each soldier in the AboutSoldiers component.